NovemForxuz/IM2073-SimpleSurvey/README.md

 # IM2073-SimpleSurvey
 IM2073 - Android Survey application

-This is a project on survey conducted through mobile and web.
+A simple survey project that connects Mobile and Web applications through a database.
 The codes here focus mainly on mobile-side of the development.
 Programs invoved:
 - MySQL
 - Android Studio